CQC - How digitisation is making your service safe (1 of 5)

 Sekoia ensures this is made possible by making any and all care plans and risk assessments available to all staff where they are delivering care.
 We also make sure that methods are in place to ensure these plans are reviewed through the evaluation logs and any changes are duly noted.

-Additionally, any deviations observed whilst carrying out normal care tasks are recorded in Observations.
+Additionally, any deviations observed whilst carrying out normal care tasks are recorded in the Forms function.
 For example, if a staff member observes anything unusual to do with behaviour, medication, food or fluid intake, falls, skin texture to state a few examples – anything untowardly that is observed is immediately recorded.
 This creates a clear and transparent system where patterns may be picked up very early on and preventive measures may be put in place to provide better care tomorrow.

 Staffing is also an important aspect of providing safe care.
-Whilst it is important to have sufficient number of staff on duty to ensure that residents needs are met, it is equally important to ensure that the staff on duty are optimally utilised and systems are put in place that ensure that qualified staff are using their time in delivering care suitable to their competencies and skills.
+Whilst it is important to have enough staff on duty to ensure that residents needs are met, it is equally important to ensure that the staff on duty are optimally utilised and systems are put in place that ensures that qualified staff are using their time in delivering care suitable to their competencies and skills.
 Sekoia carries out this function in a smart and effective way by ensuring that the right staff are made aware of where their help is required and do not need prompting for their next care task.

 Also through the Tasks application, it is easy for management to gauge the work that needs to be carried out across the organisation throughout the day and thereby delegate staff in keeping with these requirements.